-It is generally believed that the law regarding the spontaneous arrival of refugee claimants must be stringent enough to counteract the perception that Canada does not have control of its borders.
 While the Convention Relating to the Status of Refugees creates a positive obligation not to impose penalties on account of a refugee's illegal entry or presence in the territory when the refugee is coming directly from a territory where his or her life or freedom was threatened (Article 31), "there is no corresponding explicit obligation to admit potential refugee claimants who are outside a state party's territory."
+13

-The Government of Canada has long been concerned that, without proper border control, public support for all immigration and refugee programs would be endangered.
-Currently, deterring the irregular arrival of new claimants in Canada by a variety of means is implemented through methods such as visitor visa requirements on individuals from countries that produce significant numbers of claimants; fines and charges for transportation companies that bring undocumented individuals to Canada; and a network of immigration control officers overseas who work with airlines to prevent those without valid documents from boarding aircraft.
+The Government of Canada has long been concerned that, without proper border control, public support for all immigration and refugee programs would be endangered.14 Currently, Canada uses a number of methods to deter the irregular arrival of new claimants in Canada, such as:

+- visitor visa requirements on individuals from countries that produce significant numbers of claimants; - fines and charges for transportation companies that bring undocumented individuals to Canada; and - a network of migration integrity officers overseas who work with airlines to prevent those without valid documents from boarding aircraft.15

-Among other considerations, large-scale arrivals present logistical challenges in processing large numbers of refugee applications, making it difficult to assess whether those who arrive, including the smugglers themselves, pose risks to Canada on the basis of either criminality or national security or whether they are refugees or persons in need of Canada's protection.
-The balancing of Canada's commitment to adhere to its international obligations regarding asylum seekers with the prerogative to control its borders and ensure security is not unique to Canada.
+Among other considerations, large-scale arrivals present logistical challenges in processing refugee applications, making it difficult to assess whether those who arrive, including the smugglers themselves, pose risks to Canada on the basis of either criminality or national security, or whether they are refugees or persons in need of Canada's protection.
+The balancing of Canada's commitment to its international obligations regarding asylum seekers with the prerogative to control its borders and ensure security is not unique to Canada.
 Most nations face similar dilemmas, as outlined in a report prepared for the Global Commission on International Migration:

 ... integral to the concept of sovereignty is the right of states to control their borders.
 But the respect of human rights is an equally important prerogative for states.
 One of the key dilemmas for policy-making in the realm of irregular migration is that at times these two principles are difficult to reconcile.
-14
+16

-Bill C-49 is situated within the context of the tension between these two policy objectives.
+Bill C-4 reflects the tension between these two policy objectives.